Undergraduate Application Information

 - Financial Support Agreement and Expenses

-- The $60.00 (USD) application fee is not refundable and is required of all applicants
+The application fee is not refundable and is required of all applicants.
+Payment may be made by major credit card (Visa, MasterCard, Discover or AmEx).

 Official Academic Records